barais/barais.github.io/_posts/2018-05-29-AddingWifiToCamera.md

 ##  Comments

 - Yes, there are WIFI sd cards for a few euros but the use of gphoto allows to elaborate more complicated scenarios and support Compact Flash devices.
-- This could be used to more complex scenarii, in particular, you can use gphoto to control the camera from the phone [to read](https://www.linux.com/news/sophisticated-picture-taking-gphoto) .
+- This could be used to more complex scenarii, in particular, you can use gphoto to control the camera from the phone [1](https://www.linux.com/news/sophisticated-picture-taking-gphoto), [2](http://www.eos-numerique.com/forums/f16/capture-dimage-sous-linux-avec-gphoto2-105805/).